-This site uses, among the third-party cookies similar to the technical ones, cookies analytics of IBM in order to statistically analyze the accesses or visits to the site itself and allow the owner to improve the structure, navigation logics and content.
+This site uses, among the third-party cookies similar to the technical ones, cookies analytics of Google in order to statistically analyze the accesses or visits to the site itself and allow the owner to improve the structure, navigation logics and content.
 These cookies, appropriately anonymized (eg IP address masking), allow the collection of aggregate information on the number of users and how they visit the site without being able to identify the individual user.
 During the navigation on this site, third-party cookies can be installed on the user's terminal.

 Regione Lombardia is not aware of the purpose of cookies eventually installed by the aforementioned social networks on the related sites.
 In order to allow users to know the methods and purposes of the processing of user information by third parties, the following links to the privacy policies and the cookies policy by the third parties involved are reported:

 https://twitter.com/privacy?lang=it https://support.twitter.com/articles/20170519# No profiling cookies are used on this site either before or third parties.

 Can cookies be disabled?